-- The privilege mode is set to the value encoded in mstatus.
-MPP. - When in CLIC mode, the interrupt level is set to the value encoded in mcause.MPIL. - The global interrupt enable, mstatus.MIE, is set to the value of mcause.MPIE. - The pc is set to the value of mepc.
+- The privilege mode is set to the value encoded in mstatus.MPP. - The global interrupt enable, mstatus.MIE, is set to the value of mcause.MPIE. - The pc is set to the value of mepc.

 At this point, control is handed over to software.